EricBalanecki/Workout-Pro/README.md

 Exercise Bar Squat added to Tuesday <br>
 Wed Aug 09 13:08:34 PDT 2023 <br>
 Exercise Bench Press removed from Wednesday <br>

+## Phase 4 Task 3

+Currently, there is lots of coupling between the Exercise and Set classes.
+When trying to get access to exercise must call for each loops and it ends up being a long process.
+I believe to improve the design, I could add a Set Iterator class to exercise that implemented iterator and returned a set.
+This would allow me to access private items in set like reps and P1RM without having to call a for each loop each time.